 Skip to main content

-Every transaction in dpay.pl goes through specific states - from creation to final settlement or cancellation.
-Understanding the transaction lifecycle allows you to handle payments correctly in your application.
+Every transaction in dpay.pl moves through a defined set of states, from creation to final settlement or cancellation.
+Understanding the transaction lifecycle helps you handle payments correctly in your application.

 Transaction statuses